 Best affordable treadmills under $350

-This compact treadmill is great for small spaces, it's 50 inches long and folds up for easy storage.
+This compact treadmill is great for small spaces: It’s 50 inches long and folds up for easy storage with a soft-drop hydraulic system.
 The LCD display shows run time, distance, calories burned and more.
-Connect to the 'FitShow' app via Bluetooth and record your training data, share stats on social media— or even challenge friends!

 Best affordable treadmills under $500

-Run at speeds up to 9 mph on this foldable treadmill option, which features nine built-in workout programs and a convenient holder for your smart phone and other devices.
+Run at speeds of up to 9 mph with this foldable treadmill option, which features nine built-in workout programs and a convenient holder for your smartphone and other devices.
 It also includes a large LCD screen that shows time, distance, speed and calories burned.

 Built-in handrail controls let you set speed, start and stop, and the soft-drop folding mechanism allows you to unfold the treadmill with ease.